Fast Facts: What is phenology monitoring?

 Project Impacts: Our partners at Maine Sea Grant have been monitoring rockweed phenology for many years.
 Coastal Research Volunteers’ data will be combined with Maine volunteers’ data to contribute to a long-term database, which is available to scientists locally as well as nationally through the National Phenology Network.
 This type of multi-year database is essential for study of phenology, but hard to obtain because it requires many years of data collection - it couldn’t be done without volunteers like you!

 - Interest in visiting the coastline once per week and taking observations

 - Ability to upload data on a computer after completing observations

 - Learn about, visit, and contribute to knowledge of the local coastline

 Questions?
 For more information or if you want to become a rockweed phenology monitor, contact Caitlin Peterson.

 Upcoming Opportunities: Join our rockweed phenology monitoring efforts!

 Contact Caitlin if you'd like to learn how to be involved!

 Learn More: Links, resources, and partner organizations

 You can read all about the rockweed phenology program conducted by our partners at Maine Sea Grant, and learn more about nationwide citizen science phenology monitoring by browsing the National Phenology Network website.
-Interested in seeing one cool application of a large-scale phenology record?
-Check out these maps showing the advance of springtime throughout the country, based on data collected for a large number of plant phenophases.
+Finally, check out this article about rockweed monitoring on the Gundalow Company blog, written by one of our own Coastal Research Volunteers.